yegor256/blog/_drafts/_guess.md

     Sometimes it works, but very often it's not appropriate, since I realize that the information coming to me is valuable.
 Just like in this situation with Paul.
-I was interested to know what exactly was broken, either a link or maybe one of my pet webs ervices is down.
+I was interested to know what exactly was broken, either a link or maybe one of my pet web services is down.
 Thus, silence wasn't an option.

   * **Being Silly**.